atiratree/kube-enhancements/keps/sig-apps/4563-evacuation-api/README.md

 ## Implementation History

 - 2023-03-28: Evacuation API KEP was spun off from [Declarative NodeMaintenance](https://github.com/kubernetes/enhancements/issues/4212) KEP.
+- 2024-12-03: Evacuation API was renamed to EvictionRequest API.

 ## Drawbacks

 ## Alternatives

-### Evacuation or Eviction subresource
+### EvictionRequest or Eviction subresource

-Creating a pod subresource similar to the eviction one for the evacuation, or modifying the eviction subresource is not really feasible because we need to persist the evacuation information.
-Evacuations can take a long time, and we cannot block a single request until it is done or allow polling.
+Creating a pod subresource similar to the eviction one for the eviction request, or modifying the eviction subresource is not really feasible because we need to persist the eviction request information.
+EvictionRequests can take a long time, and we cannot block a single request until it is done or allow polling.

-There are multiple entities (Evacuation Instigators, Evacuators, evacuation controller) that need to communicate their intent to evacuate a pod, report on the progress of the evacuation, manage the lifecycle of the evacuation, and to handle the change of ownership between instigators and between evacuators.
+There are multiple entities (Eviction Requesters, Interceptors, eviction request controller) that need to communicate their intent to evict a pod, report on the progress of the eviction, manage the lifecycle of the eviction request, and to handle the change of ownership between requesters and between interceptors.
 This is better done through a standalone API resource object.

 ### Pod API

-The original proposal in the [Declarative Node Maintenance KEP](https://github.com/kubernetes/enhancements/pull/4213) was to use pod conditions to communicate the intent of Evacuation between the evacuation instigator and the evacuator.
+The original proposal in the [Declarative Node Maintenance KEP](https://github.com/kubernetes/enhancements/pull/4213) was to use pod conditions to communicate the intent of EvictionRequest between the eviction requester and the interceptor.

 Two new condition types would be introduced:
 1. `EvacuationRequested` condition should be set by a controller (e.g. node maintenance controller)